 Cause Remedy The projection lens is not correctly focused.
 Adjust the focus of the lens using the focus ring.
-The projector and the screen are not aligned properly.
 Adjust the projection angle and direction as well as the height of the projector if necessary.
-The lens cover is still closed.
-Open the lens cover.

 Remote control does not work.